Overhead Costs: A Complete Guide for Service Businesses

 5. Go paperless

-Printing and mailing contracts, quotes, invoices, and receipts costs more than you think.
+Printing and mailing contracts, quotes, invoices, and receipts cost more than you think.
 Ink, paper, stamp, printer, and envelope costs all add up over time.
 Not to mention the stress of losing any of those documents.

 Plus, clients will appreciate how easy it is to work with you when they can approve contracts and pay online.
 Here’s what quote approvals look like in Jobber: